 Choose dark socks and footwear (unless you’d like to go barefoot) as white will stand out and that’s all you’ll notice in your pictures.

 Do your hair and makeup the way you’d normally do it while wearing these clothes – no fancy up dos with jeans, no pony tails with evening gowns, etc. Your portraits will be more timeless and represent more closely who you are, not just what you look like.

 If getting a haircut or new hairdo, make your appointment at least 2 weeks prior to your portrait session.
 Fresh hair cuts rarely look their best the same or next day.
 Ladies need time to practice working it, men need it to grow out just a little.
 Allow some time to live with your new look before your portrait session.

 Fun, coordinating accessories can make an outfit.
 Cardigans, necklaces, headbands, scarves, tights, hats, and ties all work well.
-Keep jewelry simple and minimalistic because too much will draw attention from your face.
+Keep jewelry simple and minimalist because too much will draw attention from your face.